23 awesome travel jobs and how to get them

-If you do want to write about travel for a living, checking out MatadorU would be a good start.
+If you do want to write about travel for a living, check out MatadorU, Matador’s online travel writing, photography, and filmmaking school.

 These gigs easier to find in some countries than others, and requirements vary from a bachelor’s degree in any field to a master’s in education plus TESL certification.
 Based on my own personal experience, finding a job in Korea was the easiest and in many ways (when cost of living is taken into account) the best paying.
 Japan, China, Thailand, and Vietnam are also popular options.